 In the event that both systems fail, which in any case is very unlikely, the pilot is required to only takeoff and land in visual meteorological conditions, which are conditions in which pilots have sufficient visibility to fly an aircraft while maintaining visual separation from terrain and other aircraft.

-How Else Can Rain Be Cleared on Planes?
+How Rain is Cleared on Planes

 Besides windshield wipers, chemical rain repellents, hydrophobic seal coating, and pneumatic rain removal systems can all be used to clear the rain and improve visibility.